jasminealee/forensic-static/README.md

 * Hot Module Replacement

 ## Known Bugs
-* Did not use a database, so all inputted information only appears until the page is refreshed.

 ## Contact
 If you have any questions or concerns please contact me at: [jasmine.al1722@gmail.com](mailto:jasmine.al1722@gmail.com)